 What is the nature of conflict?
 What are our instincts doing to us to keep us from resolving our differences?
 How can we communicate more constructively during conflict?
 These questions are answered in our interactive workshops where participants explore topics such as why communication breaks down, how we can build better relationships, and how to express emotions appropriately.
-In addition to workshops, we can customize trainings for organizations based on their specific needs around improving internal processes, communication, and relationship building.

 The Dispute Resolution Center has a commitment to teach citizens about effective collaboration, group decision-making, and the nature, management and resolution of conflict, which is part of our everyday lives.
 We give talks and offer custom trainings to professional organizations, homeowners associations, clubs, neighborhood associations, manufactured dwelling parks, business groups, schools, etc. Please give us a call at (503) 526-2523 if we can be of service.

 This was THE BEST training I have been to in a long while.
 The opportunities to role play with the “experts” was fantastic.

 It was such a good training.
 Inspirational.

 Everything our instructor taught was very applicable in both our work life and personal life.
 I found it valuable to learn how to "hold my ground" and to ask questions that get the point across w/o sounding offensive.